Victorian Railways X class (diesel): Modifications to the class

 Following the 1969 Violet Town rail accident, the class were fitted with vigilance control systems.
 These engines could be identified by dimples on the cab roof.
 Around the same time the engine exhaust arrangement was modified.
 In the early 1980s they began working interstate to Adelaide and Sydney.
 Engines involved with interstate traffic were fitted with radios, and these engines had their builders plates removed and the cabside space utilised for "radio equipped" stickers.

 By 20 July 1988, engines 33, 36-37, 39, 44, 46, 48-49 and 51-54 had all been fitted with cab air conditioning.

+In preservation, X31 had its engine block modified to allow the fitment of 645E power assemblies by the Seymour Rail Heritage Center in late 2022 to improve parts availability, changing its engine model designation from 16-567C to 16-567E.

 V/Line era

 The class was gradually repainted from 1983 as the V/Line logo and colour scheme was introduced.
 During the following decade, air-conditioning units for the driver cabins were added to some engines, above the long-end nose and next to the cab end.

-In August 1994 X35 was withdrawn following a major engine failure, and stored at South Dynon Locomotive Depot.
+In August 1994, X35 was withdrawn following a major engine failure, and stored at South Dynon Locomotive Depot.
 In 1995 V/Line was split into two entities, V/Line Passenger and V/line Freight, with the freight side of the business taking the entire X fleet.

 V/Line Freight, Freight Victoria, Freight Australia

 V/Line Freight operated rather smoothly from 1995 to May 1999 when the entire business was sold off to a private entity, Freight Victoria.
 By this stage, only engines 33, 34, 36, 38, 43, 45 and 49 had been repainted in the V/Line Freight colour scheme (a slight modification on the previous V/line design), so X47 became the first to wear the green and yellow Freight Victoria colours in that month.
 Within a year, the business had been renamed Freight Australia, and the logos on engines were modified to reflect this.

 X35 was purchased by the Seymour Railway Heritage Centre in 1998 for preservation, but transferred back to Freight Australia a few years later, for rebuilding as XR551.
-The condition of the transfer was that when X31 was to be retired, it would pass to Seymour for preservation.
+The condition of the transfer was that when X31 was to be retired, it would pass through to Seymour for preservation.

 Between 1997 and 1999, engines X47 and X49 had their short-end hoods rebuilt to allow for driver-only operation.
 The most noticeable difference is the wider windscreen windows.

-Between 2001 and 2005, Freight Australia rebuilt six locomotives, fitting them with refurbished engines from G class locomotives, enlarged radiators, and modified cabs.
+Between 2001 and 2005, Freight Australia and later, Pacific National rebuilt six locomotives, fitting them with refurbished engines from G class locomotives, enlarged radiators, and modified cabs.
 These locomotives have subsequently been renumbered as the XR class.